Digital technologies – innovative solutions during the coronavirus crisis

 The EU Space Programme offers solutions for multiple issues: safeguarding public health with Galileo - the most accurate positioning system in the world, monitoring how we deliver on the Green Deal with Copernicus - the best Earth Observation system of its class, and ensuring a secure communication channel for the Member States.

 The Copernicus programme has been fully mobilised from day one of this crisis, to help citizens and public authorities in the Member States during these difficult times.
-On 5 June, the European Commission launched the ‘Rapid Action on Coronavirus and Earth observation’ in collaboration with the European Space Agency.
+On 5 June, the European Commission launched the ‘Rapid Action Coronavirus Earth observation’ in collaboration with the European Space Agency.
 The Rapid Action tool relies on Earth observation satellite data to measure the impact of the coronavirus lockdown and monitor post-lockdown recovery at local, regional and global levels.
-The data is then analyzed using new digital tools, such as artificial intelligence.
-The Rapid Action tool notably monitors key environmental parameters – air and water quality changes, and economic and human activities, such as industry, shipping, construction, traffic and agricultural productivity.
-These are important indicators of the progress towards a green and sustainable recovery.
+The data is then analysed using new digital tools, such as artificial intelligence.

 Networks and connectivity